 The Company is subject to financial covenants related to liquidity and minimum trailing revenue targets that begin in December 31, 2016 and are tested on an annual basis.
 The liquidity covenant requires the Company to maintain an amount which shall exceed the greater of (i) \$3,000,000 and (ii) the minimum cash balance, if any, required of the Company by a creditor to the extent the Company has incurred permitted priority debt.
 The Company had to achieve minimum net revenue of \$1,000,000 in 2016, \$5,000,000 in 2017, \$15,000,000 in 2018, and must achieve minimum net revenue of \$30,000,000 in 2019 and \$40,000,000 in 2020.
 The liquidity financial covenant has a 90-day equity cure period following end of the calendar year to issue additional shares of equity interests in exchange for cash, or to borrow permitted cure debt.
-In addition, the term loan agreement prohibits the payment of cash dividends on the Company's capital stock and also places restrictions on mergers, sales of assets, investments, incurrence of liens, incurrence of indebtedness and transactions with affiliates.
-CRG may accelerate the payment terms of the term loan agreement upon the occurrence of certain events of default set forth therein, which include the failure of the Company to make timely payments of amounts due under the term loan agreement, the failure of the Company to adhere to the covenants set forth in the term loan agreement, the insolvency of the Company or upon the occurrence of a material adverse change.
+In addition, the term loan agreement prohibits the payment of cash dividends on the Company's capital stock and also places restrictions on mergers, sales of assets, investments, incurrence of liens, incurrence of certain events of default set forth therein, which include the failure of the Company to make timely payments of amounts due under the term loan agreement, the failure of the Company to adhere to the covenants set forth in the term loan agreement, the insolvency of the Company or upon the occurrence of a material adverse change.
 As of December 31, 2018, the Company was in compliance with all applicable financial covenants.
 As of December 31, 2018, management does not believe that it is probable that the above clauses will be triggered within the next twelve months, and therefore, the debt is classified as long-term on the consolidated balance sheet.